aydos/gminzip/README.md

 * GMinZip is recursive by default
 * Minifying a file overwrite the original
 * If no -z file specified, -m option is used
+* May have problems with large files (use maxsize option)

 ## TODO